paulbutcher/ScalaMock/new_homepage_src/_user_guide/030_mocking_style.md

 Please note that since we stubbed `CountryLeaderBoard`, we check that we add victory for Germany but we allow (since stubs are less strict than mocks) `countryLeaderBoardStub` to:

 * have any other method invoked, for example `clearAllPointsForCountry(Countries.Russia)` or
 * have `addVictoryForCountry` called with different arguments, for example: `addVictoryForCountry(Countries.Germany)`.
-TODO

 We recommend that you: